op7ic/LeakGenerator/README.md

 This project allows you to generate your own personal email and password leak combo.

 Fancy generating 280 milion fake emails with equally fake password?
-Why not ... (just run 'leakme.py')
+Why not ... (just run 'leakme.py' with appropriate arguments listed below)

 If you **really** need to create more emails/passwords just edit the file and change 'min' and 'max' variable.